fairandsmart/right-consent/_docs/101-getting-started-with-right-consents-guide.md

   - Phone Number: 18664582951
 - Privacy Policy URL: https://www.thecheesecakefactory.com/corporate-information/privacy-policy

-<i class="fa fa-info-circle"></i> For specific documentation about Information Content please refere to the dedicated guide: [Consent Elements Guide](https://right-consents.fairandsmart.io/docs/consent-elements-guide)
+<i class="fa fa-info-circle"></i> For specific documentation about Information Content please refere to the dedicated guide: {% link _docs/200-consent-elements-doc.md %}
 {: .notice--info}

 Now you are ready for **publishing** that version of the information model by clicking on **'Save Draft'** button and then on the **'Activate'** button.